mrcconaway/budgetTracker/README.md

 # budgetTracker
-A simple budget tracker side project written in cpp
+A simple budget tracker side project written in C